MarcoNovaro/InsertNums/README.md

 	ajmq

 All that's happening there is that the next letter in the sequence is shunted across by the step amount.

+## Inserting HEX numbers

+If the first value inserted is "x, InsertNums will insert hex numbers into selection.
+Full syntax is "xn", where n is the first number to insert.

 # License
 MIT - [http://jbrooksuk.mit-license.org](http://jbrooksuk.mit-license.org)